paulgr98/flashcard_app/README.md

-# vocabulary_quiz
+# Flashcard App
-Simple vocabulary quiz, to learn words that you want.
+Simple flashcard quiz, to learn words and many other things.

 INSTRUCTION:
 1. Make a text file with words and translations